U.S. Route 27 in Michigan: Mid-Michigan to Grayling

 After leaving the I-96 concurrency, I-69 changes cardinal orientation and is signed as east–west from that point on.
 The freeway continues parallel to the Looking Glass River through suburban areas north of Capital Region International Airport.
 North of East Lansing, I-69/US 27 met US 127 at a cloverleaf interchange, and US 27 turned northward to separate from I-69.
 The US 27 freeway ran through farmland and crossed the Looking Glass River.
 At Price Road, US 27 met its southernmost business loop, the Bus.
 US 27 for St. Johns.
 The freeway continues due north and intersects M-21 east of town before it turns northwesterly to round the northern side of St. Johns.
 North of downtown, US 27 met the northern end of the business loop and the freeway ends.
 Continuing northward as an expressway, the highway has four lanes divided by a median with at-grade intersections at the cross roads.

 In Gratiot County, US 27 was named Bagley Road.
 North of Wilson Road, the expressway crosses the Maple River on a causeway through a wetland area in the Maple River State Game Area.
-North of the river, the expressway crosses a branch line of the Great Lakes Central Railroad, then has an interchange with M-57.
-About 6 mi further north, US 27 turned to the northwest, separating from Bagley Road.
+North of the river, the expressway has an interchange with M-57 then crosses a branch line of the Great Lakes Central Railroad About 6 mi further north, US 27 turned to the northwest, separating from Bagley Road.
 The expressway transitions back to a full freeway as the trunkline turns north and curves around the east side of Ithaca, meeting the southern end of Ithaca's business loop at Center Road, and the opposite end north of town.